Ryan Murphy Says ‘Pose’ Season 3 ‘Officially Back In Production,’ Set To Release Next Spring

-In the Instagram post uploaded Friday, the Glee creator shared a simple photo of a clapperboard used during filming, with “POSE” written across it in large, pink letters and bright bulbs (the font/graphic from the title sequence).
+In the Instagram post uploaded Friday, Murphy shared a simple photo of a clapperboard used during filming, with “POSE” written across it in large pink letters and bright bulbs, much like the font/graphic from the title sequence.
 The background was somewhat blurry, but cameras could be seen, as the photo was ostensibly taken on set for the project.

-The clapperboard was also situated atop a red-and-gray-colored trunk, typically used for film equipment or other things related to production.
-The director was listed as writer and transgender activist Janet Mock, while the camera operator was noted as Andrei Bowden Schwartz.
-The episode name was also written in as “Safety For Sarah,” giving viewers a tiny clue about the potential subject matter of the series premiere.
+The clapperboard was also located atop a red-and-silver trunk, typically used for film equipment or other things related to production.
+Murphy was listed as writer and transgender activist Janet Mock got directorial credits, while Andrei Bowden Schwartz was named as the camera operator.
+The episode name “Safety for Sarah” was also visible, giving viewers a tiny clue about the potential subject matter of the series premiere.

 Mock was an ideal choice for directing since the project’s inception, considering her specific point of view on gay and transgender rights and ball culture in general — the foundation of Pose‘s premise.